milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Creating usernames that include references to genitalia or sexual bodily fluids References to sexually transmitted infections and other types of sexual-related trauma Overt references to sexual fetishes
-Using terms related sexual orientation or disability in an insulting context or as a negative descriptor   (reminder that using terms related to protected groups in an openly hateful or derogatory way will result in an indefinite suspension, see Hateful Conduct above)
+Using terms related to sexual orientation or disability in an insulting context or as a negative descriptor   (reminder that using terms related to protected groups in an openly hateful or derogatory way will result in an indefinite suspension, see Hateful Conduct above)
 Creating a name that uses terms related to Autism or intellectual disability in a negative or insulting context Creating a name that uses terms related to sexual orientation, such as ‘gay,’ in a negative or insulting context